openstack/releases/doc/source/stein/schedule.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Project team lead candidates for the Stein cycle should announce their candidacy during this week.
-Refer to the `Election Site`_ for exact deatls.
+Refer to the `Election Site`_ for exact details.

 .. _t-ptl-poll: